GOrilla . urban cycling – Conscious Inheritor of Human Creativity

 What influence did bicycle couriers and Japanese Keirin bikes have

-on the new esthetics?
+on the new aesthetics?

 The US courier scene reinvented bicycles.
-But it did not happen for esthetic reasons but due to functional and cost reducing reasons.
-The bars were chopped to enable an easier and safer maneuvering between cars.
+But it did not happen for aesthetic reasons but due to functional and cost reducing reasons.
+The bars were chopped to enable an easier and safer maneuver between cars.
 Brakes and other things were taken away to reduce weight.
 Then European bicycle couriers started to use these bikes as well and then the trend seized regular people.
 But it’s not so easy to ride a Fixie.
 To be able to break at the right moment you need a lot of experience.
 My goal was to make safe bikes.
 Therefore we use the back break,

 What follows the reduction to the minimum?

 I see a similar development as in the automotive industry.
 Due to leasing possibilities, there are no more old and damaged cars in the streets, like it was the case some 20 to 30 years ago.
 Give it another 20 years and you will not see any broken bikes at Zurich’s main train station anymore.
 I see the bike to become the new car, a status symbol.
 Another trend is the compatibility of components.
 Customer will be able to repair about 80% on their own: changing tires, brake pads and configure brakes.
 We have a 24h service station in front of my shop.